moj-analytical-services/vega-lite-away-day/README.md

 ## Guidance

-Seeing as the aim of today's away day is to give you a chance to try out Vega-lite and the different ways of producing vega-lite visualisations we are not being prescriptive in what output you wish to produce.
-We've instead provided a number of resources and guides to follow to gain familiarity with vega.
+The aim of today's away day is to give you a chance to try out Vega-lite and the different ways of producing vega-lite visualisations.
+The way we suggests you do this is as follows:
+1. Copy the code behind one of the Vega-lite examples into the Vega-lite editor code.
+Make some small changes to see whats possible.
+2. ...

 ### Testing Vega-lite
-Vega-lite has a simple interactive editor with a number of different examples.
+Vega-lite has a simple interactive editor with a number of different examples to use as a base.

 https://vega.github.io/editor/#/

 https://vega.github.io/vega-lite/examples/

 https://vega.github.io/vega-lite/tutorials/getting_started.html

 If you are lucky enough to be using an API or an open data source in JSON format then you’ll be able input this data directly into your vega-lite visualisations.
 If not you'll need to process the published csv files into